 Tennis Beyond Mechanics

-Path 1: Memorize positions.
-Analyze every movement.
+Approach 1: Memorize positions.
+Think your way into every movement.
 Force results.
-Improvement drags.

-Path 2: Develop awareness.
+Approach 2: Understand the why.
+Develop awareness.
 Feel motion as a whole.
-Trust direct experience.
-Improve naturally and continuously.

 -